stajichlab/lab_coding_workshops/README.md

-# lab_coding_workshops
+# Lab Coding Workshops
-Lab workshops on coding proficiency
+These are a series of lab workshops on coding proficiency to improve knowledge of scripting and some interactions with data analyses tools.